confluentinc/ccloud-sdk-go-v2/flink-gateway/v1/docs/SqlV1StatementStatus.md

 `func (o *SqlV1StatementStatus) HasNetworkKind() bool`

 HasNetworkKind returns a boolean if a field has been set.

+### GetLatestOffsets

+`func (o *SqlV1StatementStatus) GetLatestOffsets() map[string]string`

+GetLatestOffsets returns the LatestOffsets field if non-nil, zero value otherwise.

+### GetLatestOffsetsOk

+`func (o *SqlV1StatementStatus) GetLatestOffsetsOk() (*map[string]string, bool)`

+GetLatestOffsetsOk returns a tuple with the LatestOffsets field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLatestOffsets

+`func (o *SqlV1StatementStatus) SetLatestOffsets(v map[string]string)`

+SetLatestOffsets sets LatestOffsets field to given value.

+### HasLatestOffsets

+`func (o *SqlV1StatementStatus) HasLatestOffsets() bool`

+HasLatestOffsets returns a boolean if a field has been set.

+### GetLatestOffsetsTimestamp

+`func (o *SqlV1StatementStatus) GetLatestOffsetsTimestamp() time.Time`

+GetLatestOffsetsTimestamp returns the LatestOffsetsTimestamp field if non-nil, zero value otherwise.

+### GetLatestOffsetsTimestampOk

+`func (o *SqlV1StatementStatus) GetLatestOffsetsTimestampOk() (*time.Time, bool)`

+GetLatestOffsetsTimestampOk returns a tuple with the LatestOffsetsTimestamp field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLatestOffsetsTimestamp

+`func (o *SqlV1StatementStatus) SetLatestOffsetsTimestamp(v time.Time)`

+SetLatestOffsetsTimestamp sets LatestOffsetsTimestamp field to given value.

+### HasLatestOffsetsTimestamp

+`func (o *SqlV1StatementStatus) HasLatestOffsetsTimestamp() bool`

+HasLatestOffsetsTimestamp returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)